balanced/balanced-docs/api/api.rst

 ..
-The entry point to the documentation, this is where all the table of content files are generated (and as a consequence displayed on the left hand side of our navigation menu)
+The entry point to the documentation, this is where all the table of content files are generated (and as a consequence displayed on the left hand side of our navigation menu) x

 .. the table of content tree is hidden here because we want to control its layout by using the global toctree function provided by sphinx to the